 Coca-cola coffee, yes, you can buy this ready-made in a bottle or can.
 An original from Vietnam, which I have since seen in Spain and been told of its rare existence in Thailand.
 It is a coffee with a distinctive cola taste.

 Despite not being a fan of soft drinks I have to admit this one has a good taste, it’s nice and has one hell of a caffeine kick if you attempt to make your own!

 (To think I missed out the famed salt coffee).

 Now you see why I call Vietnam a unique and amazing coffee counter-culture, one you will never see anywhere else!

-If you have – please do tell us by letting us know on social media.
+If you have – please do tell us by letting us know in our cool coffee community.